FRONTIERS

 Chief Executive Officer, Revlon

-Ms. Peluso is Chief Executive Officer of Revlon Group Holdings LLC and a member of its Board of Directors.
-She is leading a holistic transformation of the company, driving consumer centricity across the organization and leveraging her deep digital experience to drive innovation.
-As an experienced brand-builder, she is passionate about maximizing the potential of Revlon’s powerful collection of brands, ensuring they remain deeply loved for generations of beauty and wellness consumers to come.
+Michelle Peluso is Chief Executive Officer of Revlon Group Holdings LLC and a member of its Board of Directors.
+She is leading a holistic transformation of the company, driving consumer centricity across the organization, and leveraging her deep digital experience to drive innovation.

 Prior to Revlon, Ms. Peluso was the Executive Vice President and Chief Customer and Experience Officer at CVS Health, where she oversaw the end-to-end consumer experience across all channels, including leading the brand and marketing efforts.
-She also previously served as co-President, Pharmacy and Consumer Wellness, where she transformed the retail business across 9,000 stores.
+She also previously served as Co-President, Pharmacy and Consumer Wellness, where she transformed the retail business across 9,000 stores.

-Ms. Peluso previously served as Chief Executive Officer of online shopping destination Gilt Groupe, Inc. (“Gilt”) from 2013 until its sale to Hudson’s Bay Company in February 2016, and was on Gilt’s Board of Directors from 2009 to 2016.
+Prior to joining CVS Health, Ms. Peluso was Senior Vice President, Digital Sales and Chief Marketing Officer at IBM from 2016 to 2021.
+She oversaw marketing, digital sales, client experience and the commercial business, globally.
+Additionally, Ms. Peluso has previously served as Chief Executive Officer of online shopping destination Gilt Groupe, Inc. (“Gilt”) from 2013 until its sale to Hudson’s Bay Company in February 2016 and was on Gilt’s Board of Directors from 2009 to 2016.

-Before Gilt, Ms. Peluso served as Global Consumer Chief Marketing and Internet Officer of Citigroup Inc. She was the CEO of Travelocity and the Founder and CEO of Site59, an online travel site that Travelocity acquired.
+Prior to Gilt, Ms. Peluso served as Global Consumer Chief Marketing and Internet Officer of Citigroup Inc. She was the CEO of Travelocity and the Founder and CEO of Site59, an online travel site that Travelocity acquired.
 She started her career as a consultant and case leader at the Boston Consulting Group in New York.

-Ms. Peluso earned a BA in economics from the University of Pennsylvania’s Wharton School of Business and an MA in philosophy, politics and economics from Pembroke College at Oxford University as a Thouron Scholar.
+Ms. Peluso earned a B.A. in Economics from the University of Pennsylvania’s Wharton School of Business and an M.A. in Philosophy, Politics, and Economics from Pembroke College at Oxford University as a Thouron Scholar.
 She is a White House Fellow and served as Senior Advisor to the Secretary of Labor.
-Ms. Peluso is on the board of Nike, and she lives in New York City with her husband and two children.
+Ms. Peluso is on the Board of Nike, and she lives in New York City with her husband and two children.

 MORE